huggingface/datasets/docs/source/processing.rst

 Selecting, sorting, shuffling, splitting rows
 --------------------------------------------------

-Several methods are provided to create one or several new dataset(s) from the current dataset by:
+Several methods are provided to reorder rows and/or spit the dataset:

 - sorting the dataset according to a column (:func:`nlp.Dataset.sort`)
 - shuffling the dataset (:func:`nlp.Dataset.shuffle`)